tpalczew/HideFaces/README.md

 ## Serve Model

-I prepared the Flask webapp that you can run as follows:
+I prepared a Flask webapp that you can activate using app_flask.py script

 ```
 python app_flask.py
 ```

-than browse to http://localhost:5000 and you should see options to a select model, blur type, and upload your picture.
+and than browse to http://localhost:5000 and as an otcome you should see options to a select model, blur type, and upload your picture.

 <p align="center">
   <img src="static/flask.png" width="80%">